ffwff/lilith/README.md

 # lilith

-A POSIX-like x86 kernel written in Crystal.
+A POSIX-like x86 kernel/userspace written in Crystal.

 ## Building